prplecake/jrgnsn.net/_projects/veganmsp.com.md

 all of my projects from scratch.
 (In terms of this project, that would have involved creating a CMS.)
 I have finally come to realize that the important thing was the data, not the presentation of the data.
-Thus, I have settled on using Wordpress for now.
-If Wordpress happens to be a wrong choice a year later, I'll reevaluate.
+Thus, I have settled on using WordPress for now.
+If WordPress happens to be a wrong choice a year later, I'll reevaluate.

 ## Want to help?